TalalAlsaiaari/ft_irc/README.md

 ### [ listen ]

+	#include <sys/socket.h>

+	int listen(int sockfd, int backlog);

+listen() marks the socket referred to by sockfd as a passive socket, that is, as a socket that will be used to accept incoming connection requests using accept(2).

+The sockfd argument is a file descriptor that refers to a socket of type SOCK_STREAM or SOCK_SEQPACKET.

+The backlog argument defines the maximum length to which the queue of pending connections for sockfd may grow.
+If a connection request arrives when the queue is full, the client may receive an error with an indication of ECONNREFUSED or, if the underlying protocol supports retransmission, the request may be ignored so that a later reattempt at connection succeeds.

 ### [ accept ]

+	#include <sys/socket.h>

+	int accept(int sockfd, struct sockaddr *_Nullable restrict addr, socklen_t *_Nullable restrict addrlen);

+The accept() system call is used with connection-based socket types (SOCK_STREAM, SOCK_SEQPACKET).
+It extracts the first connection request on the queue of pending connections for the listening socket, sockfd, creates a new connected socket, and returns a new file descriptor referring to that socket.
+The newly created socket is not in the listening state.
+The original socket sockfd is unaffected by this call.

+**In order to be notified of incoming connections on a socket, you can use select(2), poll(2), or epoll(7).
+A readable event will be delivered when a new connection is attempted and you may then call accept() to get a socket for that connection.
+Alternatively, you can set the socket to deliver SIGIO when activity occurs on a socket; see socket(7) for details.**

 ### [ htons ]
 ### [ htonl ]
 ### [ ntohs ]